 Job Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), employment of all types of financial managers, including treasury analysts, was expected to grow by about 7% between 2014 and 2024.
-The median annual salary earned by financial managers was reported to be $117,990 in May 2015 by the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of all types of financial managers, including treasury analysts, was expected to grow much faster than average by about 16% between 2018 and 2028.
+The median annual salary earned by financial managers was reported to be $127,990 in May 2018 by the BLS.

 Most of a treasury analysts' skills are gained through working directly with large corporations and government agencies.
 Experience is a large factor toward furthering their career and, while voluntary certification is offered to treasury analysts by professional associations, it's not required to obtain a position within the field.